fly-apps/tictac/README.md

 ## Deploying it to Fly.io

-To deploy this to your own Fly.io account to see it in action for yourself, do this:
+Deploy this to your own Fly.io account and see it in action for yourself!

 - Setup your [Fly.io account](https://fly.io/docs/hands-on/start/)
 - Clone this repo